QAQMiao/pre-commit/README.md

 }
 ```

-you can add other linter, the key is the linter name, value is a regexp string.
+You can add other linter freely, key is the linter name, value is a regexp string.

 ```
 {
   "pre-commit": {